Valvas/Unknown/api/account/subscription.md

   Return :

-    - callback : return a JSON object with the content of the file in case of success.
-In case of error return 'undefined'.
+    - object : a JSON object with the content of the file in case of success.
+    - 'false' : an error occured, return also a second parameter in the callback that is the error message.

   Description :